Nicholas III Hahót: Biography

 Nicholas III was born into the gens Hahót as one of the two sons of Arnold II, who served as Palatine of Hungary for a short time in 1242.
 His younger brother was Arnold III, who was still minor during Nicholas' rebellion in 1270.

 His pre-rebellion career is unknown, but he owned Purbach (Feketeváros) in Sopron County.
 It is plausible that Nicholas was a loyal supporter of Béla IV of Hungary who was forced to cede the territories of the Kingdom of Hungary east of the river Danube to Stephen, which caused a civil war lasting until 1266.
 After Béla's death, when Stephen V succeeded his father without difficulties, Nicholas refused to attend the coronation ceremony took place on or after 17 May 1270.
-Instead, according to a later charter issued by Stephen V, he invited "German" (Styrian) knights into his seat, Pölöske, Zala County, and took an oath of allegiance to Ottokar II of Bohemia, long-time enemy of the Árpád dynasty.
+Instead, according to a later charter issued by Stephen V, he invited "German" (Styrian) knights from Friedberg into his seat, Pölöske, Zala County, and took an oath of allegiance to Ottokar II of Bohemia, long-time enemy of the Árpád dynasty.
 The document says, his soldiers in alliance with Styrian troops continuously pillaged and ravaged the surrounding lands from the fort of Pölöske.